- The Rectory

 Golding commissioned Henry Woodyer of Guildford to undertake the re-design, and the building contract was given to Messrs Saunders and Son of Dedham, with Mr Giles Vinnell as Clerk of the Works.
 On Easter Monday, April 17th 1876, after Morning Prayer, the workmen removed the seats from the chancel and erected boarding to shut it off from the nave, where the services were now held for several months.

-The chancel arch was then taken out and replaced by one of greater width and height, its clustered shafts of Devonshire marble adding warmth of colour to its beauty of proportion.
-The chancel roof was lined in 'wagon-shaped' style and divided out into panels with carved bosses.
-All the stone work was cleaned and made good where defective.
-At this point the level of the chancel floor was raised - it had hitherto been uniform with that of the rest of the church - and the aisles were also raised by six inches.
+The chancel arch was taken out and replaced by one of greater width and height, the Devonshire marble adding warmth of colour to its beauty of proportion.
+The level of the chancel floor was raised - it had hitherto been uniform with that of the rest of the church - and the aisles were also raised by six inches.

 The reconstruction of the tower was regarded as the completion of the work of those who built the 15th and 16th century church, for they had left the old (possibly 12th century) tower as they found it.
 Its walls were taken down to the level of the floor of the bell loft, the bells having been previously lowered.
 The remainder of the exterior was then scaled to enable it to be cased with flint.
 The entrance to the stairs, which had until now been inside the church, was placed outside, and the first floor took the place of the ground floor as the ringing loft.
 The ascent from the ground floor to the bell loft had previously been by means of ladders, so the new turret at the north-west angle made life considerably easier.
 Following the precedent of the north aisle, the initials of Mr and Mrs Golding, with IHS and the date 1878 appear in stonework on three sides of the tower.
 One of the stones near the base of the buttress below the turret was laid by Mrs Golding on March 2nd, some coins being deposited beneath it.
 The carving on the tower and on the rest of the church was executed by Messrs Room & Son of Ipswich.
 The height of the tower is 74.5 feet from the base to the tops of the pinnacles.